Bear Sculpting Championships in Ilomantsi, Finland, 15 and 16 August 2019

-The theme of the Bear Sculpting World Championships, Forest folk, offers endless possibilities for participants to express their creativity freely.
-Bear, the king of the forest, and his subjects are a solid foundation for a creative approach.
+The theme of the Bear Sculpting Championships, GoBearGo, offers endless possibilities for participants to express their creativity freely.
+The sculptors are invited to describe their bears in action!

 Selection of competitors

 A maximum of 25 applicants and invitees will be invited to enter the competition.

 By 4 June 2019, those chosen to participate will receive a letter with more details about matters such as the competition site, accommodation and catering.